Lafayette & New Iberia Estate Planning/Succession Attorneys

-In Louisiana, not every property goes through succession.
-Assets that have a registered beneficiary (e.g., retirement assets such as IRAs and 401(k)s, life insurance policies, and annuities) don’t need to go through the process of succession.
+In Louisiana, not all property goes through succession.
+Assets that have a registered beneficiary, such as an IRA or 401K, annuities and life insurance policies, are a few examples.
 Instead, they’re transferred to the named beneficiary.
-So, it’s critical to double-check that your account’s beneficiaries are current.
-At Standard Law, we specialize in estate planning services and have the legal resources needed to best position you and your family for the future.
+So, it’s critical to make sure that your accounts are in order.
+At Standard Law, our Lafayette estate planning attorneys specialize in ensuring that this is the case, and we have the resources needed to best position you and your family for the future.

 What Are The Benefits of Estate Planning?

-There are various advantages to setting up an estate plan now as opposed to later.
+There are various advantages to setting up an estate plan now, rather than later.
 By having a plan, you decrease the probability of innocent mistakes, offer lucidity and comprehension for everyone included, and allow those involved to feel more comfortable with what’s in store.
-Other benefits of establishing an estate plan right now include:
+Other benefits of establishing an estate plan now include:

 - Providing For Your Loved Ones